axa-ch/react-polymorphic-types/README.md

 [![NPM version][npm-version-image]][npm-url]
 [![NPM downloads][npm-downloads-image]][npm-url]

-About Zero-runtime polymorphic component definitions for React
+## About

+**react-polymorphic-types** is a library that enables the creation of zero-runtime polymorphic component definitions in React.

 ## Explanation

-### What's a React.js polymorphic component?
+### What is a React polymorphic component?

-When creating design systems or reusable UI components in React, you may come across the need for **polymorphic components**.
+When building design systems or reusable UI components in React, you may come across the need for **polymorphic components**.
 A polymorphic component is a versatile component that can render different underlying HTML elements or custom components based on a prop.

 A React polymorphic component provides flexibility to the consumer, allowing them to specify the desired element or component type to be rendered using a prop.